 Pro-Tip: The term “quarry” is occasionally used to describe unglazed tiles.

-A form of ceramic tile called porcelain is burned at a temperature higher than ceramic, making it denser and less porous.
+A form of ceramic called porcelain is burned at a temperature higher than ceramic, making it denser and less porous.
 It is what?
 A form of ceramic tile called porcelain is burned at a temperature higher than regular ceramic, making it denser and less porous.

-Use porcelain tiles with impact and stain resistance for backsplashes, floors, and walls.
+Use porcelain with impact and stain resistance for backsplashes, floors, and walls.
 It comes in a broad range of designs and is simple to clean.